 4. What do your employees need to do?

-Here you should outline whatever steps you require your employees to take each day to ensure that they are safe and that their colleagues and your customers are safe.
+The return back to work letter after COVID-19 should outline whatever steps you require your employees to take each day to ensure that they are safe and that their colleagues and your customers are safe.

 - outlining proper handwashing techniques,